stackimpact/stackimpact-python/README.md

 * Linux, OS X or Windows.
 Python version 2.7, 3.4 or higher.
 * Memory allocation profiler and some GC metrics are only available for Python 3.
-* CPU and Time profilers only support Linux and OS X.
+* Profilers only support Linux and OS X.
 * Time (blocking call) profiler supports threads and gevent.
+* On unix systems the profilers use the following signals: SIGPROF, SIGALRM, SIGUSR2.
+Only SIGUSR2 is handled transparently, i.e. it should not conflict with previousely registered handlers.

 ## Getting started